fpalting/VR_Project1/README.md

 After turning off the lights using the light switch button.
 ![image](https://github.com/fpalting/VR_Project1/blob/main/img/Screenshot%20(1112).png)
 Note how the text is still visible.
-In additon to the switch/button interactions, you can also see the animated ceiling fan
+In additon to the switch/button interactions, you can also see the animated ceiling fan.<br/>
+Additionally, you can interact with the hand sanitizer(s), switch, and dumbbells/barbells by clicking and dragging them.<br/>
+You can interact with the speaker on the table to play music.<br/>
+As shown in the presentation video, the ceiling fan is also animated.

 # Models
 [Switch by sugamo:](https://poly.google.com/view/brxBpvrkAEA)
 [Toilet by S. Paul Michael:](https://poly.google.com/view/5wCA1xBEZFt)